Off The Beaten Path Cyprus

 Just a little north from the tourist hotspot of Ayia Napa is the Cape Greco Sea Caves.
 There will be a few other people out here but the crowd is nothing compared to what you’ll see at the popular Ayia Napa.

 Depending on the tides you can even walk into the caves, but be careful.
 They can get quite slippery.

 High up in the Kyrenia Mountain Range with views sweeping along the northern coast of Cyprus sits St. Hilarion Castle.
 Originally a monastery, then turned fortification it became a major defense of the island against invaders over the years.
 It is the best-preserved of the defense fortifications in the Kyrenia Mountains.

 Thanks to the mountainous terrain of the Akamas Peninsula there are no roads in the peninsular nature reserve, leaving it open to endless trekking and camping opportunities.
-The Akamas is flanked by beautiful coastline and is home to many endemic and even vulnerable plant species.
+The Akamas is flanked by a beautiful coastline and is home to many endemic and even vulnerable plant species.

 This quiet and laidback beach village sits perched on the west coast between Paphos and Limassol.
 Note that the far left of the beach is a nude beach.

 The adorable seaside village that comes just before the beginning of the north side of the Akamas Peninsula.

 Have Any Questions About This Off The Beaten Path Cyprus Guide?